PyConTH/www/site/pages/venue.en.rst

 Train/BTS
 ---------
-By the far the easiest way to to TDPK is via BTS.
+By the far the easiest way to reach TDPK is via BTS.
 Exit Punnawithi Station by continuing on the skywalk (near exit 3/4) for 5 minutes and you will see the venue on your left.

 You can use cash or buy a travel card, see